Pumikako/data-cleaning-pandas/README.md

 An exploratory data analysis of the **Global Shark Attack File (GSAF)**, examining which activities and countries are most affected by shark attacks and how often those attacks are fatal.

+The presentation is available in the `presentation/` folder.

 ---

 ## Dataset